marwahsparsh24/Air-Quality/README.md

 ## CI/CD Pipeline Automation for Model Development

-Github Action is configured using .github/workflows/docker_run_CI_CD.yml which does the following
+Github Actions is configured using .github/workflows/docker_run_CI_CD.yml which does the following

 CI/CD Setup for Model Training:
 The pipeline is triggered on push or pull_request events to the main branch.
 It checks out the repository code, sets up Docker, builds the image, and runs model training scripts (Prophet, RandomForest, XGBoost) within the container.